huongtran97/EMPlay/README.md

 2. Android Studio (Latest version recommended)
 3. Android SDK (API 34 or above)
 4. Git installed on your system
 5. TMDB API Key: To fetch movie and TV show data, you must generate a TMDB API key.
-You can sign up and generate an API key here.
+Sign up and generate an API key [here](https://www.themoviedb.org/).

 ## Steps to Install the App:
 1. Clone the Repository: